UTAlan/sugar7-rss-dashlet/README.txt

 'RSS Feed Dashlet'.

-The end user may bring the dashlet to his home page and get the 5 latest items from a specified RSS URL.
+The end user may bring the dashlet to his home page and get:
+Data parsed from specified RSS Feed

-Available in English.
+Available in:
+English

 Copyright 2015 Alan Beam - All rights reserved.